kopiro/otto/README.md

 ![Logo](image.png?raw=true "Logo")

-Otto was my monkey plush, now is my personal AI.
+Otto was my monkey plush, now is my personal AI assistant.

 ## Modes

-Otto is a monolitich (by design) server and a client app with the same codebase.
+The app is a monolitich (by design) server and a client app with the same codebase.

 It could run as a server to listen via webhook the incoming requests, or it could run as a client to interact with the user via voice.